f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

 Updates mechanism.
 However, not all iApp templates supports this functionality.

-In an automated environment, we **must** always ensure that the **iApp template inputs** are being referered as the Source-of-Truth for an underlying deployment.
+In an automated environment, we **must** always ensure that the **iApp template inputs** are being used as the Source-of-Truth for an underlying deployment.
 Therefore, **Strict Updates should not be disabled** in order to preserve the integrity of service deployments using iApp templates.